adamkocsis/obigeo/README.md

 install.packages("https://github.com/adamkocsis/obigeo/raw/master/_archive/bin/Win_x64_x86/obigeo_0.2.1.zip/", repos=NULL, type="win.binary")
 ```

+Install RTOOLs if it is required for some reason.

 2. You have to compile the code for yourself.
 For this:
 - Install a compiler.
 For Windows, this would be included in Rtools.